colonyos/colonies/README.md

 More information can also be found [here](https://colonyos.io).

 # Current users
-* Colonies is currently being used by **[RockSigma AB](https://www.rocksigma.com)** to build a compute engine for automatic seismic processing in underground mines.
+* ColonyOS is currently being used by **[RockSigma AB](https://www.rocksigma.com)** to build a compute engine for automatic seismic processing in underground mines.

 # Running the tests
 Follow the instructions at [Installation Guide](./docs/Installation.md) then type: